nswdpc/silverstripe-mailgun-sync/docs/en/001-index.md

 See [dmarc.org](https://dmarc.org) for more information on the importance of DMARC, SPF and DKIM

 ## Tests

 Unit tests: [./tests](./tests).
-Tests use the [TestMessage](./tests/TestMessage.php) connector.
+Tests use the [TestMessage](./tests/TestMessage.php) connector and messages are not delivered externally.

 ### Sending emails using sandbox/testmode

-For acceptance testing, you can use a combination of the Mailgun sandbox domain and API testmode.
+For acceptance testing, you can use a combination of the Mailgun sandbox domain and/or API testmode.

 + Sandbox domain: ensure the sending domain value in configuration is set to the sandbox domain provided by Mailgun.
 Remember to list approved recipients in the sandbox domain settings in the Mailgun control panel.
 + Test mode: set the `api_testmode` value to true.
 In testmode, Mailgun accepts but does not deliver messages.